Coins of the pound sterling

 Examples of the standard reverse designs minted until 2008.
 Designed by Christopher Ironside (£2 coin is not shown).

-The standard circulating coinage of the United Kingdom, British Crown Dependencies and British Overseas Territories is denominated in pennies and pounds sterling (symbol "£", commercial GBP), and ranges in value from one penny sterling to two pounds.
-Since decimalisation, on 15 February 1971, the pound has been divided into 100 pence (shown on coins as "new pence" until 1981).
-Before decimalisation, twelve pence made a shilling, and twenty shillings made a pound.
+The standard circulating coinage of the pound sterling is denominated in pounds (symbol "£", ISO 4217 code GBP) divided into 100 pence, and values range (for coins in circulation) from one penny to two pounds.
+Before decimalisation in 1971, twelve pence made each shilling, and twenty shillings made a pound.
+Until decimalisation, circulating coinage ranged from the halfpenny to the crown (five shillings).
+As a prelude to full decimalisation, coins marked as 5, 10 and 50 new pence had circulated from 1968 (5p and 10p) and 1969 (50p) which until 1971 were valid for the amounts of one, two and ten shillings respectively.

-British coins are minted by the Royal Mint in Llantrisant, Wales.
+British coins are minted by the Royal Mint in Llantrisant, Wales (though some Crown Dependencies and Overseas Territories have their own mint of sterling).
 The Royal Mint also commissions the coins' designs; however they also have to be accepted by the reigning monarch.

-In addition to the circulating coinage, the UK also mints commemorative decimal coins (crowns) in the denomination of five pounds, ceremonial Maundy money in denominations of 1, 2, 3 and 4 pence in sterling (.925) silver and bullion coinage of gold sovereigns, half sovereigns, and gold and silver Britannia coins are also produced.
+In addition to the circulating coinage, the UK also mints commemorative decimal coins (crowns) in the denomination of five pounds, ceremonial Maundy money in denominations of 1, 2, 3 and 4 pence in sterling (.925) silver; bullion coinage of gold sovereigns, half sovereigns, and gold and silver Britannia coins is also produced.
 Some territories outside the United Kingdom, which use the pound sterling, produce their own coinage, with the same denominations and specifications as the UK coinage but with local designs; these coins are not legal tender in the mainland United Kingdom.